mvysny/vaadin-on-kotlin/docs/gettingstarted.md

   new for a seasoned Java developer, this is overwhelming for a newbie which is just starting with the web app development.
 * It quickly tends to get very complex as the DI configuration grows.

-Therefore, VOK itself is not using DI; you can of course use Spring or JavaEE in your project alongside VOK if necessary.
+Therefore, VoK itself is not using DI; you can of course use Spring or JavaEE in your project alongside VoK if necessary.

 > **Note on MVC**: The [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern is very popular with page-oriented frameworks such as Ruby on Rails, Groovy on Grails and Python Django.
 There is typically